saint-lascivious/munin-pihole-plugins/README.md

 * PLUGIN_LIST

-A space separated list of `munin-pihole-plugins` plugin names, used to determine which plugins will be install.
+A space separated list of `munin-pihole-plugins` plugin names used to determine which plugins will be installed.

 * PROXY_CONFIG_DIR